UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

    :width: 350
    :align: center

-This should work the same at all centers.
+Apart from whether or not to include the .sh, it should work the same at all centers.

 .. exercise::